Joshuamom/Juicy-Brick-Breaker/README.md

 # Project Name
+Sepactor ball
 Context and date

 Description

-a juicy brick breaker game
+a juicy brick breaker game with the themes of spooky ghost and holloween themes

 ## Implementation

 kanny.nl puzzle block assets

-in the future, i will add my own assets

 i added falling bricks with colored bricks